 To quantify impacts, the Statewide CASE Team measured per-unit energy savings expected from the proposed code changes in various scenarios.
 First, savings are calculated by fuel type.
 Electricity savings are measured in terms of both energy usage and peak demand reduction.
 Natural gas savings are quantified in terms of energy usage.
 Second, the Statewide CASE Team calculated source energy savings, representing the total amount of raw fuel required to operate a building.
-In addition to all energy used from on-site production, source energy values provided by CEC are strongly correlated with GHG emissions.24 Finally, the Statewide CASE Team calculated LSC (LSC) Savings, formerly known as Time Dependent Valuation (TDV) Energy Cost Savings.
+In addition to all energy used from on-site production, source energy incorporates transmission, delivery, and production losses.
+The hourly source energy values provided by CEC are strongly correlated with GHG emissions.24 Finally, the Statewide CASE Team calculated LSC (LSC) Savings, formerly known as Time Dependent Valuation (TDV) Energy Cost Savings.
 LSC savings are calculated using hourly LSC factors for both electricity and natural gas provided by the CEC.
-These LSC hourly factors are projected over the 30-year life of the building and incorporate the hourly cost of marginal generation, transmission and distribution, fuel, capacity, losses, and cap-and-trade CO2 emissions (California Energy Commission 2022a).25 emissions at https://www.energy.ca.gov/files/2025-energy-code-hourly-factors.
+These LSC hourly factors are projected over the 30-year life of the building and incorporate the hourly cost of marginal generation, transmission and distribution, fuel, capacity, losses, and cap-and-trade CO2 emissions (California Energy Commission 2022a).25